 He may therefore not be readily available to make such amendments.

-The issue with this is that, the clients inputs in his design will be minimal.
+The issue with this is that the client’s input in his design will be minimal.
 If for any reason, the client isn’t satisfied with what he gets, he will have to make do with what is available or commission a new architect.

 That brings me to the topic of today, Mass produced and custom-made architectural designs.